 In Federal Government Contracting COTS contracts allow the agency to benefit from technological advances, cost savings from the use, and other negotiated perks.

-What does COTS stand for?
+What does COTS Meaning stand for?
 In federal contracting, COTS stands for “Commercial Off-The-Shelf.”
-It refers to products or services that are readily available in the commercial marketplace and are used by the government without significant modification.
-COTS items are generally purchased directly from commercial vendors or suppliers, rather than being specially developed or customized for government use.
+It refers to products or services that are readily available in the commercial marketplace and are used by the government without significant modification. commercial off the shelf COTS products are generally purchased directly from commercial vendors or suppliers, rather than being specially developed or customized for government use.
 The issue of commercial of the shelf items frequently arise in Trade Agreements Act Compliance cases.

 The definition of COTS includes several key characteristics: